How To Make Apple Jelly

 More Apples?
 Try This Cake Recipe

 If you still have apples left over, try this awesome Caramel Cake Recipe from passthesushi.com.
-Though it looks complicated it isn’t – though it took me a while longer than indicated to make the first time, but practice makes perfect faster and it has turned out moist, fruity and divine every time.
-Alternatively make yourself a batch of apple sauce and cook this slow cooker pork chop recipe.
+Though it looks complicated it isn’t – though it took me a while longer than indicated to make the first time, practice makes perfect faster and it has turned out moist, fruity and divine every time.
+Alternatively, make yourself a batch of apple sauce and cook this slow cooker pork chop recipe.
 By the way, there’s a review here on the best ever apple peeler.
-If peeling apples is a chore you’s like to delegate to the kids, then go have a read because with this peeler, you can!
+If peeling apples is a chore you are like to delegate to the kids, then go have a read because, with this peeler, you can!

 Other posts you might like…